stackpath/serverless-scripting-examples/wasm-rust/README.md

 ## Usage

 To build the bundled JS file, latest versions of [Rust](https://www.rust-lang.org/) and [Nodejs](https://nodejs.org/) must be installed.
-Then, install of the Nodejs modules:
+Then, install the Nodejs modules:

     npm install